-Be Creative This Holiday Season Don’t Shop ~ Stay At Home & Have Fun
+Be Creative This Holiday Season-Don’t Shop, Stay At Home and Have Fun!

-While it’s fun to make individual gifts for Christmas, it’s also fun to group them into Gift Packages.
-There are so many ideas and Christmas is the perfect time to be creative!
-Here are a few of my favorite gift sets I’ve made over the years… I hope that they will inspire you to create your own homemade gifts!
+While it’s fun to make individual gifts for the holidays, it’s also fun to group them into gift packages.
+Here are a few of my favorite homemade herbal gift ideas that I’ve made over the years… I hope that they will inspire you to create your own homemade gifts!

 Culinary Gift Basket for the Creative Cook